ai-pathashala/aiengineer-website/content/english/post/introduction-to-microsoft-agent-framework.md

 asyncio.run(main())
 ```

 Workflows are graph structures that connect multiple agents to perform complex, multi-step tasks.
 A workflow is well-suited to a predefined sequence of operations and may include multiple agents, external integrations, and human interactions.
-By defining the flow of work, a developer can control the execution path, leading to a more deterministic behavior.
+By defining the flow of work, a developer can control the execution path, resulting in more deterministic behavior.
 Microsoft Agent Framework derives its workflow orchestration capabilities from AutoGen and therefore supports sequential, concurrent (parallel), handoff (control transfer), group chat (collaborative conversations), and magentic (manager-coordinated) workflows.

 Here is a quick example of a concurrent workflow.